letoram/senseye/README.md

 over a shared memory mapping that is treated as a packed image, where the build-time default is a 32-bit red,green,blue,alpha interleaved buffer.

-_Packing_ (what is to be stored) controls how the sensor formats data, _intensity_ means that the same byte will be set in the red, green and blue channels).
-It is a sparse format that wastes a lot of bandwidth but may be useful when higher semantic markers are encoded in the alpha channel as the alpha resolution will be per byte rather than in groups of three or four.

-_histogram intensity_ is a variant of _intensity_ where the channel value will be the running total frequency of that particular byte value.
-_tight (alpha)_ is similar to a straight memcpy, each color channel will corrspond to one sampled value (so 4 bytes per pixel). _tight(no-alpha)_ is the better trade-off and the default that uses three bytes per pixel and permits other data to be encoded in the alpha channel.
+_Packing_ (what is to be stored) controls how much data the sensor encodes in a _pixel_.
+In _intensity_ packing mode, RGB channels are all populated with the same byte.
+In _tight_ packing mode, all channels grab one byte each although the data window will render the data channel as opaque by default.
+In _Meta_ (which is the default), the RGB channels grab one byte each and then the alpha channel is populated with what the Metadata setting is currently.

 The _Metadata_ options specifies what additional data should be encoded in each transfer (which also depends on which channels that could be used